syedaliabbas1/swift-lessons/README.md

-# Swift Lessons — Soundboard App Tutorial
+# Swift Lessons — Music Soundboard App Tutorial

-A progressive Swift programming course that teaches Swift and SwiftUI fundamentals by building a complete soundboard application from scratch.
+A progressive Swift programming course that teaches Swift and SwiftUI fundamentals by building a complete music production soundboard application from scratch.

 ## Overview

-This course provides a hands-on, project-based learning path where students build a functional soundboard app over 4 lessons.
-Each lesson introduces new Swift and SwiftUI concepts while progressively building toward a complete, working application with real audio playback.
+This course provides a hands-on, project-based learning path where students build a functional music soundboard app over 4 lessons.
+Designed for complete beginners with no programming experience, each lesson introduces new Swift and SwiftUI concepts while progressively building toward a complete, working application with real audio playback and the ability to play multiple sounds simultaneously to create music.

 ## Demo